There is currently a critical need for blood donations as the American Red Cross faces its worst blood shortage in over a decade.

 Once it’s all separated, each component undergoes even more processing.
 For example, white blood cells are removed from platelets and red blood cells.
 Otherwise, the person who receives the transfusion could have a bad reaction.

 Then, all of your donation information is entered into a computer database, and the final blood products are packaged.
+In the meantime, a sample of your blood is tested to establish the blood type and make sure it’s safe.

 Storing and distributing blood